petrjanda/coreos-ec2/README.md

         allow_all_own_traffic: true
         allow_ssh_from: 0.0.0.0/0

-Cluster of `N` nodes will be started with EBS volume attached and mounted.
+Cluster of 2 nodes will be started with EBS volume attached and mounted.
 All nodes will be connected to single cluster with unique discovery token.
-Additionally there will be new security group `p-1` created which will allow all traffic within the cluster and ports 8080, 4040 from outside the cluster from any IP (be sure you're ok to publish ports like that).
+Additionally there will be new security group `p-1` created which will allow all traffic within the cluster and ports 8080, 4040 as well as `spark` security group which allows traffic from outside the cluster from any IP (be sure you're ok to publish ports like that).

     ➜  coreos-ec2 git:(master) ✗ python3 op.py p-1 launch config/cluster-conf.yml.example